AleksandarMicovic/aleks.rs.old/blog/2014-08-01-Hello-World.md

 There are a bunch of other Hakyll-related things that tie everything together, and you can read about them [here](http://jaspervdj.be/hakyll/tutorials/04-compilers.html).
 This is only meant to be an overview of how stuff works, but perhaps one day I'll write a full tutorial.

 ...And voilà!
 An elegant solution that lets me focus on writing instead of fiddling with things.
 And really, that's all there is to it.

+If you're not interested in Haskell or Hakyll, feel free to skip the next section and go outside.

 ### Multiple (human) languages